1924–25 Ottawa Senators season: Team business

 The team's ownership changed once again, a year after Ted Dey gave up the business.
 Frank Ahearn and Tommy Gorman reached an impasse in the management of the team.
 Both attempted to buy out the other.
 In December, Ahearn accepted Gorman's $50,000 offer for the club.
 In January, Gorman's offer was off, after control over all shares was not arranged.
 However, this may have been used as an escape clause out of the agreement, as Gorman was later to accept a position with the New York Americans.
 Instead, Ahearn bought out Gorman for $35,000 and Ahearn's share of the Connaught Park Racetrack in Aylmer, Quebec.

+On January 27, 1925, Dave Gill was named manager and secretary-treasurer, succeeding Gorman.
+Gill assumed the management of a team out of a playoff position, and beset by injuries.
+The Ottawa Journal wrote that Gill was the "logical" choice for the position, due to his business ties to Ahearn at the Ottawa Electric Railway, and that he was acting secretary-treasurer of the Auditorium for the past two seasons.

 Off-season

-The NHL would expand to six teams, as the Montreal Maroons and the first US-based team, the Boston Bruins, joined the league.
+The NHL expanded to six teams, as the Montreal Maroons and the first US-based team, the Boston Bruins, joined the league.
 The NHL also added more games to the schedule, going from 24 to 30.

+The Senators sold Clint Benedict and Punch Broadbent to the expansion Maroons.
+The two future Hall-of-Famers were blamed for the Senators' loss in the 1924 playoffs to the Canadiens.
+Benedict's case, ostensibly over a drinking problem, went to court for a resolution.
+Replacing them were two future Hall-of-Famers: Alec Connell in net and forward Hooley Smith.